 “Beauty comes within from ourselves, the land, our People, and the Universe, which is why I must paint.” -Monique Holiday

 Monique Holiday is a Diné painter whose work reflects interconnected energies between the land, her heritage, animals, and universe.
 She works primarily with acrylic, digital paints, watercolor, and oil.
 As a child during the 1990s, Monique enjoyed watching her father, Leland Holiday, as he painted and carved his Navajo folk art.
 After learning a few Art lessons from her dad, Monique kept drawing and painting throughout her K-12 years.
-Representing Bloomfield High School, Holiday competed in a Young at Art! competition against 94 high school students across the the Four Corners region.
-She won 1st place overall with her tribute painting to Jean-Michel Basquiat in 2014.
-That same year, she became a representing Artist at Toh-Atin Gallery alongside her father for a future decade.
-In 2023, Holiday graduated with a Bachelor’s degree in Studio Arts Painting from the Institute of American Indian Arts.
-The following year, she received her Associate’s degree in Liberal Arts from San Juan College.
-Holiday is pursuing her Master’s degree in Teaching at the Fort Lewis College Graduate Program.
-Monique also served four years showcasing hundreds of diverse artists across the Four Corners region, including Indigenous Nations, as a gallery assistant.
-She has been recently promoted as an Art Coordinator for the San Juan College Art Gallery.
-With her Master’s degree, Monique plans to become an Art Teacher and teach within her community.
-Her work has been acquired by private, national, and international collectors.
+During her senior year at Bloomfield High School, Holiday competed against 94 high school art students across the the Four Corners region.
+She won 1st place with her tribute painting to Jean-Michel Basquiat in 2014.
+That same year, Monique became a representing Artist at Toh-Atin Gallery alongside her father for a future decade.
+In 2023, Holiday graduated with a Bachelor’s in Studio Arts Painting from the Institute of American Indian Arts.
+The following year, she received her Associate’s in Liberal Arts from San Juan College.